Im-Rises/Chip8topia/README.md

 - [x] Correct openfiledialog not having good size on the web
 - [x] Correct all preprocessing directives for emscripten for key inputs
 - [-] Creer une struct qui définie le nom de la touche shortcut avec le string et le keycode
+- [-] Add imgui.ini to the .data emscripten build
 - [x] Add the rom name on the window title and the Chip8 emulated version
-- [ ] Add imgui.ini to the .data emscripten build
+- [ ] Add a way to choose the version of the chip8 to emulate
 - [ ] Add break, run, step to the debugger
 - [ ] Change to init m_chip8topiaUi and m_chip8emulator in the game loop
 - [ ] Add emulation sound